Hanhnguyen21-sys/MyOfficeHours/README.txt

 Run mvn javafx:run to start the application
 Using the Application

 Dashboard: Main view showing overview of office hours

+Navigation:
+   Use the menu button in the top-left to switch between views Click the Dashboard label to return to the main view

-Office Hours:
+   To Add Office Hours:
-   Click "New" to create new office hours
+      - Click the "Office Hours" tab
       Fill in required fields:
          - Semester
          - Year
          - Days
       Click "Save" to save the entry
       Click "List All" to view all office hours

-Navigation:
-   Use the menu button in the top-left to switch between views Click the Dashboard label to return to the main view

    To Add Time Slots:
       - Click the "Time Slots" tab